shesek/qruri/README.md

-A simple client-side qr library that returns data URI, packaged as a nodejs module for use with [browserify](http://browserify.org/).
+A simple qr library that returns the image as a data URI, packaged as a nodejs module for use on nodejs or with [browserify](http://browserify.org/).
 Requires [canvas support](http://caniuse.com/#feat=canvas).

-Originally written by Kang Seonghoon (http://hg.mearie.org/qrjs/), packaged as a nodejs module with a slightly modified public API.
+Originally written by Kang Seonghoon (http://hg.mearie.org/qrjs/), and packaged here as a nodejs module with a slightly modified public API.

-For a server-side library, see [node-qr](https://github.com/bcelenza/node-qr).

 ### Usage
 Install with `npm install qruri` and call